Carnival (CCL) Exceeds Market Returns: Some Facts to Consider

-Prior to today's trading, shares of the cruise operator had gained 17.02% over the past month.
-This has outpaced the Consumer Discretionary sector's gain of 13.89% and the S&P 500's gain of 10.62% in that time.
+Heading into today, shares of the cruise operator had gained 26.33% over the past month, outpacing the Consumer Discretionary sector's gain of 17.51% and the S&P 500's gain of 9.86% in that time.

-The investment community will be paying close attention to the earnings performance of Carnival in its upcoming release.
-The company's earnings per share (EPS) are projected to be $0.24, reflecting a 118.18% increase from the same quarter last year.
-Alongside, our most recent consensus estimate is anticipating revenue of $6.2 billion, indicating a 7.3% upward movement from the same quarter last year.
+The upcoming earnings release of Carnival will be of great interest to investors.
+The company is predicted to post an EPS of $0.24, indicating a 118.18% growth compared to the equivalent quarter last year.
+Simultaneously, our latest consensus estimate expects the revenue to be $6.2 billion, showing a 7.3% escalation compared to the year-ago quarter.

-For the full year, the Zacks Consensus Estimates project earnings of $1.85 per share and a revenue of $26.06 billion, demonstrating changes of +30.28% and +4.17%, respectively, from the preceding year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $1.85 per share and a revenue of $26.06 billion, indicating changes of +30.28% and +4.17%, respectively, from the former year.

-Investors might also notice recent changes to analyst estimates for Carnival.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+Investors should also take note of any recent adjustments to analyst estimates for Carnival.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-The Zacks Consensus EPS estimate has moved 0.47% lower within the past month.
-Carnival presently features a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has remained steady.
+At present, Carnival boasts a Zacks Rank of #2 (Buy).

-Looking at valuation, Carnival is presently trading at a Forward P/E ratio of 10.53.
-Its industry sports an average Forward P/E of 18.25, so one might conclude that Carnival is trading at a discount comparatively.
+Valuation is also important, so investors should note that Carnival has a Forward P/E ratio of 12.27 right now.
+This expresses a discount compared to the average Forward P/E of 19.83 of its industry.

 The Leisure and Recreation Services industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 182, putting it in the bottom 27% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 94, placing it within the top 39% of over 250 industries.

 The Zacks Industry Rank assesses the vigor of our specific industry groups by computing the average Zacks Rank of the individual stocks incorporated in the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.